gbif/la-website/_participants/nbnatlas-northern-ireland.md

-For more information, you may contact Justin Dee on Slack.
+For more information, you may contact Helen M Jones on Slack.